The Wasp Factory: Literary significance and criticism

 The book was initially greeted with a mixture of acclaim and criticism, due to its gruesome depiction of violence.
 While this is mostly against animals, Frank also recollects killing three younger children.
 The murders are described in an honest and matter-of-fact way, often with grotesque humour.
 The Irish Times called it "a work of unparalleled depravity."
 Banks' response to this criticism is that readers understood the humour of these scenes in a way that many critics did not in their reviews.

-Neil Gaiman reviewed The Wasp Factory for Imagine magazine, and stated that "will delight horror fans with its mixture of black humour and horrible, imaginative, beautiful deaths."
+Neil Gaiman reviewed The Wasp Factory for Imagine magazine, and stated that it "will delight horror fans with its mixture of black humour and horrible, imaginative, beautiful deaths".

 A 1997 poll of over 25,000 readers of The Independent listed The Wasp Factory as one of the top 100 books of the 20th century.

 Adaptations

-In 1992 Malcolm Sutherland adapted the novel for the stage.
+In 1992, Malcolm Sutherland adapted the novel for the stage.
 The production was performed at the Glasgow Citizen's Theatre.
 It was revived in 1997 and shown in Yorkshire and London.

-In 1997 Craig Warner adapted the novel into a 10 part serial (15 minute episodes) for BBC Radio 4.
+In 1997, Craig Warner adapted the novel into a 10-part serial (15-minute episodes) for BBC Radio 4.

-In 2008 the Sutherland production went on tour again.
+In 2008, the Sutherland production went on tour again.

 In 2013, the Australian producer and composer Ben Frost directed an opera adaptation of the Iain Banks novel, in which all characters are represented by three female singers.